What is Techapalooza?

 Don't have a band, but want to play Techapalooza?

-If you are interested in performing in a band, fill out and submit the 2020 Individual Entry Form and our musical director will keep their eyes open for opportunities.
+If you are interested in performing in a band, fill out and submit the Individual Entry Form and our musical director will keep their eyes open for opportunities.
+(Band and Individual Entries for 2020 is now closed)

 What happens the night of Techapalooza?

 Each band performs 1 set not more than 25 minutes long.
-Order of appearance is through a random draw, determined prior to the event.
+Order of appearance is determined by the Musical Director prior to the event.
 Audience members will vote for their favourite band of the evening using an app available on the home page of the website.
 The band receiving most votes will be named “Fan Favourite”.

 Where do the funds raised go?